kspeer825/k8s-reverse-proxy/README.md

 INFO[0014] done
 ```

-Note: This local implementation relies on runnning a [k3s](https://k3s.io/) node using colima.
+Note: This local implementation relies on running a [k3s](https://k3s.io/) node using colima.
 This can be ran independently from the reverse proxy services for other use cases.
 ```
 colima start --kubernetes
 ```